Benjamin-Lee/viroiddb/content/pages/about.md

 >MN885660.1 GTGGGTCACCCCGCCCCACGGGAAATAAAAGCAGAGGAGTAGAGAGTACTCACCTGTCGTCGTCGACGAAGGCCGGTGAGCAGTAAGCCGGACGGTCCCCTCGCGGCCGATCCTCTGGAGCTCTGCTCTACGATCTTCGCTGCTGAGGCCCGCGCCGCCGCTCTTCCGCGCTGCTAGTCGAGCGGACGTTGGTGGTCTCCCTCTCCCTGTGCAATAAAATCCAGGTGGCGAGTGGTGTCCCCAGGGTAAAACACGATTGGTGTTCTCCCTGGGTG
 ```

-A rudimentry, 'as is' alignment would produce a poor result, often with many long open gap regions and many mistamatches:
+A rudimentary, 'as is' alignment would produce a poor result, often with many long open gap regions and many mismatches:

 ```
 >MT883227.1	TGGGTGAACAACCTTGTGGTTCCTGTGGGTCACCCCGCCC-CACGGAATTAATAAAAGCAGAGGAGTAGAGAGTACTCACCTGTCGTCGCTCGACGAAGGCCGGTGAGCAGAAGGCTTAGCGGATCCCCTTGCGGCAAGACGCCCGGAA--CCGCGATAAAGAACTCGCCGCCGA-GCCCGCGCCGCAGCTCCACCGCGCTGCTAGTCGAGCGGAGGCCGGTGGTCTCCCTCTCCCTGTGCAATAAAATCCAGGTGGCGAATGGTGTCCCCAGGGTAAAACACGATTGGTGTTCTCCC------------